【Nigiri sushi: Shiromi or Iromono】

 What does Shimaaji (Striped jack) nigiri sushi taste like?

 Wild ones that are caught during summer are wonderfully fine-textured with high-quality fat.
+The meat quality is more resembles the slightly sweet and mellow umami of buri (yellowtail) than its light and mild-tasting horse mackerel cousin.
 A fish that weigh about 1-2 kg is considered best.
-Unfortunately natural ones are no longer available; 99% of them are farmed ones.
+One single fish may sell for 10,000 to 20,000 yen (US$190).
+Unfortunately, natural ones are no longer available, 99% of them are farmed ones.
 Therefore, while most of the sushi presented as Striped jack at conveyor belt sushi restaurants is naturally caught fish from New Zealand, it is actually a subspecies of Striped jack.
-It doesn’t have fat and lacks in flavor.
+It doesn’t have fat and lacks flavor.

-Trivia : For hikari-mono nigiri (silver-skinned fish), a bit of the silver skin is left on the back of the Striped jack, and when the skin is completely removed, it becomes a white-meat sushi topping.
+For hikarimono nigiri (silver-skinned fish), a bit of the silver skin is left on the back of the Striped jack, and when the skin is completely removed, it becomes a shiromi (white meat) sushi topping.

 What is Whitefin trevally (Kaiwari) sushi?